krupenik/hotspot-b2plus/grammar/2-homework.md

 # Ex.
 1

-1. He gave me back the book, thanked me for lending it to him and said that he had enjoyed it very much;
+1. He gave the book back to me, thanked me for lending it to him and said that he had enjoyed it very much;
 but I knew that he hadn't read it because the 50 dollar bill I had left inside was still there, on the same page!

 2. When he saw his wife off at the station, he returned home as he didn't have to be at the airport till 9.30.